bterlson/strict-event-emitter-types/README.md

 **NOTE: REQUIRES TYPESCRIPT 2.8 SUPPORT FOR CONDITIONAL TYPES**

 A TypeScript library for strongly typed event emitters in 0 kB.
-Works with any object implementing the EventEmitter API, and does not wrap or alter the object.
-As a result, the library is just types.
+Works with any kind of Event Emitter.

 ### Installing